Famous/framework/docs/guides/hello-framework.md

-## Hello Framework
+# Hello Framework

-The [Famous Framework](https://github.com/Famous/framework), built by engineers at Famous, provides an easy-to-use API for harnessing the Famous Engine.
-It's also designed to integrate seamlessly with (forthcoming) Famous studio tools and Famous cloud services.
+The [Famous Framework](https://github.com/Famous/framework) provides a structured API for controlling UI elements with the Famous Engine.
+As a framework, its goals are to bring composability, extensibility, and consistency fo UI applications.

 ## The basics

-All Framework projects are created using the following syntax:
+All FAmous Framework projects begin with the following syntax:

-    FamousFramework.component('module name',  { module defintion } )
+    FamousFramework.component('module-name',  { /* module defintion /* });

-The bulk of a project lives within the `'module definition'` where we list our behaviors, events, states, and tree as members of an object ( see [Core Concepts](core-concepts.md) for an intro to the BEST pattern ).
-The `module name` points to the directory where your project files are located.
-Let's see it in action.
+The bulk of a project lives within the _module definition_, where we list our behaviors, events, states, and tree as members of an object (see [Core Concepts](core-concepts.md) for an intro to the BEST architectural pattern).

 ## A simple project

-Check out the 'Hello World' example below ( Let's assume it is located in the `components/my.components.name/hello-framework` directory of an existing [seed project](getting-started.md) ).
-When reading through the code, think of the _tree_ ( imported from the `hello-framework.html` file ) as custom HTML and the _behaviors_ as CSS styles on steroids.
+Check out the 'Hello World' example below.
+When reading through the code, think of the _tree_ as Famous-enhanced HTML and the _behaviors_ as CSS styles on steroids.

     /**
     *  hello-framework.js
     **/

-    FamousFramework.component('my.component.name:hello-framework',  {
+    FamousFramework.component('my-name:hello-framework',  {
         behaviors: {
             '#background': {
                 'style': {
                     'background': 'linear-gradient(to right, #00B9D7, #9783F2)'
                 }
             },
             '#text': {
                'size': [400, 80],
                'align': [0.5, 0.5],
                'mount-point': [0.5, 0.5],